Skip to main content

 • When in doubt, use the trash bin — a contaminated recycling bin goes to the landfill.

 👉 DYK?
-Used clothing and household items can be donated to the Cerebral Palsy Society via the bins located on the main floor of both residence buildings on campus.
+Used clothing and household items can be donated to the Cerebral Palsy Society via the bins located in the laundry rooms of the residence buildings on campus.

 beverage containers, compost, mixed recycling and trash bin graphic